 The UE Policy Control Service, as defined in 3GPP TS 23.502 [3] and 3GPP TS 23.503 [4], is provided by the Policy Control Function (PCF).

-This service is used as part of the provisioning of UE policies determined by the PCF to the UE via the AMF, and used as part of provisioning of N2 PC5 policy determined by the PCF to the NG-RAN via the AMF, and offers the following functionalities:
+This service is used as part of the provisioning of UE policies (e.g. ANDSP, URSP, V2XP, ProSeP) determined by the PCF to the UE via the AMF and as part of the provisioning of N2 PC5 policy (e.g. for V2X communications, for 5G ProSe) determined by the PCF to the NG-RAN via the AMF.
+This service hence offers the following functionalities:

-- creation of the UE Policy Association requested by the NF service consumer (e.g. AMF);
+- creation of a UE Policy Association as requested by the NF service consumer (e.g. AMF);

-- provisioning of the policy control request triggers to the NF service consumer (e.g. AMF);
+- provisioning of policy control request trigger(s) to the NF service consumer (e.g. AMF);

-- provisioning of the UE policy to the V-PCF by the H-PCF in the roaming case;
+- provisioning of the UE policy (e.g. ANDSP, URSP, V2XP, ProSeP) to the V-PCF by the H-PCF in the roaming case;

-- provisioning of the N2 PC5 policy to the V-PCF by the H-PCF in the roaming case;
+- provisioning of the N2 PC5 policy (e.g. for V2X communications, for 5G ProSe) to the V-PCF by the H-PCF in the roaming case;

+- update of a UE Policy Association as requested by the NF service consumer (e.g. AMF);

-- reporting of the met policy control request trigger; and
+- reporting of the met policy control request trigger(s) by the NF service consumer;

+- update of policy control request trigger(s) by the PCF to the NF service consumer (e.g. AMF);

-- deletion of the the UE Policy Association requested by the NF service consumer (e.g. AMF).
+- deletion of a UE Policy Association as requested by the NF service consumer (e.g. AMF); and

+- enable the PCF to request the termination of a UE Policy Association to the NF service consumer (e.g. AMF).